kindelia/Kindelia/WHITEPAPER.md

 ### Is Kindelia a consequence of the HVM?

 Yes.
-The main motivation behind the creation of Kindelia is to spread awareness of HVM, and all the amazing possibilities that Interaction Nets bring - and we're very open about that.
+The main motivation behind the creation of Kindelia is to spread awareness of the HVM, and all the amazing possibilities that Interaction Nets bring - and we're very open about that.
 Once the world realizes the potential of the HVM through Kindelia, it won't be hard to foresee a future where massively parallel interaction-net processors will replace the old Von Neumann architecture, taking